The Pros and Cons of Popular Programming Paradigms

 - Clarity: Functional programming promotes clear and concise code by avoiding side effects and mutable data.
 Programs written in functional languages are generally easier to read, understand, and maintain.

 - Scalability: Functional programming is a scalable programming paradigm that can handle large codebases and complex programs without losing performance.
-This is because functional languages use immutable data structures, which can be easily shared and reused.
+This is because functional languages use immutable data structures.

 - Reusability: Functional programming encourages developers to create reusable code.
 Functions written in functional languages can be used across different programs and contexts, reducing development time and effort.